HenriqueNasciment0/PROJECT-MYSQL-ONE-FOR-ALL-TRYBE/README.md

-# Projet One For All
+# Project One For All

 No projeto One For All, usei uma tabela para revisar e consolidar todos os principais conceitos vistos antes.